AlphaMC0/Universal-Protection-Agency-Data/README.md

 - Ore/Gem Class     : A
 - Rethrim, discovered by Dr.Onyx in the year 2032 on the planet Mars.
 Dr.Onyx discovered Rethrim on the outer layer of the Orthrim deposit.
 **Hostile Martian Creature Information**
->** **
+>**The Bombarder**
 - Creature ID           : CID-001
+- Creature Danger Class : S
+- Strengths             : Strength, Speed, Night Vision, Heat Seeking
+- Weaknesses            : Lazer Bullets, Lazer Sword
+- Weapons               : Spear, Gun,
+- Valuable Parts        : Energy, Scrap Parts
+- The Bombarder will shoot its enemy before thrusting its spear into the weak spot of its enemy.
+Extreamly Dangerous Kill On Sight.
+- >**The Ripper**
+- Creature ID           : CID-002
-- Creature Danger Class :
+- Creature Danger Class : S
-- Strengths             :
+- Strengths             : Strength, Speed
-- Weaknesses            :
+- Weaknesses            : Lazer Sword
-- Weapons               :
+- Weapons               : Spear Shaped Claw
-- Valuable Parts        :
+- Valuable Parts        : Energy
+- The Ripper will thrust its spear shaped claws into its enemy before ripping them up to eat.
+Extreamly Dangerous Kill On Sight.